tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 { "seq_num": 4, "value": 10, "group": "horse" }
 ```

-Assuming the trickle query is stored in a file called `evenodd.tricle` with the sample event
+Assuming the trickle query is stored in a file called `evenodd.trickle` with the sample event
 in a file called `data.json`

 ```bash
 $ tremor run evenodd.trickle -i data.json
 ```

-The command line tool will repeatedly inject the event `-i` argument document and we would
+The command line tool will inject all events from the file provided by the `-i` argument and we would
 expect to see output from the tool as follows:

 ```bash